Nelleke20/notebook.pump-it-up/README.md

 #### Introduction
-I started this project to start with using git on my personal account en experiment with some notebook settings.
+The goal of this project was to get started with using git on my personal account and to experiment with some new notebook settings.

 ##### Table of Contents
 [Date](#Start)